Commensurators of abelian subgroups of biautomatic groups: Introduction

 Our proof of Theorem~\ref{thm:main} relies on a triangulation of the sphere $\Sb^{N-1}$ associated to a biautomatic structure $(X,\mathcal{L})$ for $\Z^N$, described by W.~D.~Neumann and M.~Shapiro in \cite{neumann-shapiro}; see Remark~\ref{rmk:neumann-shapiro} for more details.
 We equip such a triangulation with an additional structure: namely, we define a \emph{polyhedral function} $f\colon \R^N \to \R$ (see Section~\ref{ssec:poly} for a definition) whose restriction to each polyhedral cone $\{ \beta \mathbf{v} \mid \mathbf{v} \in \Delta, \beta \in [0,\infty) \}$, where $\Delta \subseteq \Sb^{N-1}$ is a simplex in this triangulation, is linear and homogeneous.
 This function is chosen in such a way that it roughly approximates lengths of words in $\mathcal{L}$ representing an element of $\Z^N$.
 The key point of this construction is that, for a group $G$ with a biautomatic structure $(Y,\mathcal{M})$, it allows us to deal not only with an $\mathcal{M}$-quasiconvex abelian subgroup $\widehat{H} \leq G$, but also with any subgroup of such an $\widehat{H}$.

 The structure of the paper is as follows.
 In Section~\ref{sec:prelim}, we introduce definitions and main results on commensurators, biautomatic groups and polyhedral functions.
-In Section~\ref{sec:geompoly}, we prove several results on polyhedral functions, and in Section~\ref{sec:biauto-poly} we associate a polyhedral function to a biautomatic structure for $\Z^N$.
+In Section~\ref{sec:geompoly}, we prove several results on polyhedral functions, and in Section~\ref{sec:biauto-poly} we associate a polyhedral function to a biautomatic structure for $\Z^N$ and we compare our construction to that of Neumann--Shapiro.
 In Section~\ref{sec:proof}, we use these results to prove Theorem~\ref{thm:main}.

-\begin{ack} I would like to thank Ian Leary and Ashot Minasyan for their paper \cite{leary-minasyan} that inspired this research, and Sam Hughes for his useful comments. \end{ack}
+\begin{ack} I would like to thank Sam Hughes and the anonymous referee for their useful comments. \end{ack}